 Throughout the academic year, we invite a number of guest speakers to the academy to enhance students’ knowledge and understanding and to provide them with essential life skills.
 These include representatives from business and industry, voluntary organisations and charities.
 Topics have included internet and online safety, essential CPR skills, and young people’s health and lifestyles.

-We take part in the BBC School Report and have a team of Holgate Reporters – budding journalists who interview local politicians, community members, business representatives, celebrities and local sports stars.
+We take part in the BBC Young Reporter (formerly BBC School Report) and have a team of Holgate Reporters – budding journalists who interview local politicians, community members, business representatives, celebrities and local sports stars.
 This provides students with superb interviewing, listening, writing and online publishing skills and is a great addition to CVs.

 We have many strong community links, locally, within the UK and internationally.
 These partnerships have seen our students benefit from activities such as participating in the Shakespeare Festival and a Dragons’ Den style competition run in collaboration with the local police force.
 Local business also contribute to our skills days providing excellent workshops for students.